dasiths/dasiths.github.io/index.md

 excerpt: "“We can only see a short distance ahead, but we can see plenty there that needs to be done.” ~ *Alan Turing*, [Computing machinery and intelligence](https://www.goodreads.com/book/show/17697774-computing-machinery-and-intelligence)"
 feature_tabs:
   - "Conference Talks"
-  - "Open Source & Contributions"
+  - "Side Quests & Hacks"
   - "Series"
 feature_row:
   - image_path: assets/images/dddmelb2026.png